Psiphon-Inc/psiphon-automation/README.md

       5. ...and then then Transport worker thread notices the user-cancel flag and tears down the transport.
 While the stats-and-status request is in progress.
+  This is somewhat related to any attempt to make sure the final stats-and-status request goes through the established transport.

 - Current server iptables settings probably need to be modified to allow the handshake (etc.) to succeed through the transport.